Advising

 With that in mind, every October and March of the academic year kicks off what we refer to as “Advising Season.”
 While you can schedule to meet with your advisor as needed, we begin promoting advising at the beginning of these two months and encourage students to start planning their upcoming semesters with the support of their advisors.
 Even if you are confident about your progress and program, it never hurts to check in with your advisor to ask questions, celebrate successes, and see how close you are to achieving your certificate, diploma, degree, or specifically selected courses based on employment needs.

-During these advising seasons, advisors typically reach out to their advisees with information about scheduling an advising appointment, so be sure to check your student email account often.
+During advising season, advisors typically reach out to their advisees with information about scheduling an advising appointment, so be sure to check your student email account often.

 If you are unsure about the name of your advisor, you can find that information in your Self Service account.
 Once in Self Service, select “Student Planning” then “Plan and Schedule Courses” and then find and select the “Advising” tab on that page, and you will see your advisor’s name there.